keysmusician/periodic_table_of_harmony/README.md

 The root menu is used to select the displayed note names in each node.
 A root note must be paired with a "starting" interval, which is an arbitrary decision.
 Once a reference interval is chosen, the rest of the notes can be found.

 ## Technicalities
-The dataset is the complete set of all circular permutations of compositions of 12, which represents all harmony possible in 12-TET.
+The dataset is the complete set of all circular permutations of compositions of 12, which corresponds to all harmony possible in 12-TET.
 The graph is an undirected unweighted network diagram of the dataset.
 The graph is drawn using the [D3 Javascript library](https://github.com/d3/d3).
 Each graph node is drawn using D3's pie chart tools.
 There's a to-do list and other files on the development branch.

 ### Files
 The data used to build the graph lives in `data.js`.
 All the magic happens in `graph.js`.
 The other files are fairly self-explanatory.